Blocksize-Capital-GmbH/QuantSDK/README.md

-The Quant SDK is the third pillar of Blocksize Capital's product offer.
+The Quant SDK is a simple python-wrapper for the Cryptocurrency trading API of Blocksize Capital.
 It is a Python interface fully integrated with Blocksize CORE™.
 It allows the easy automation of algorithmic trading strategies, as well as accessing historical market data.
+For requesting a (required) account please contact __info@blocksize.capital__

 The functionality of the quant SDK is divided into two parts: